The Algerian War Archives in France Will Be Opened.

 It began in October, when Algeria’s “political-military apparatus” was accused of rewriting history and fomenting “hate toward France” by President Emmanuel Macron.

-For more than half a century, the tragedy of the Algerian War has poisoned French politics.
+For the past 60 years, the tragedy of the Algerian War has poisoned French politics.

-The war and former President Charles de Gaulle’s unexpected decision to grant Algeria independence in 1962, for which he suffered murder attempts and attempted military coups, are at the basis of today’s far-right nationalism.
+The war and then-President Charles de Gaulle’s unexpected decision to grant Algeria independence in 1962, for which he faced murder attempts and attempted military coups, are at the basis of today’s far-right nationalism.

-When asked if there is a chance that torture cases will be discovered in the archives, Bachelot said: “It is in the country’s interest that they are recognized.”
+When asked if there is a chance that torture cases may be discovered in the archives, Bachelot said: “It is in the country’s best interests for them to be recognized.

+“The truth should never be feared.
+It’s important to put it in context.”
+Historians could previously request access to the archives, which are located in the southern city of Aix-en-Provence, but the process was lengthy and frequently denied due to national security concerns.

 He has acknowledged the assassination by French forces of anti-colonial activists such as Algerian lawyer Ali Boumendjel and communist activist Maurice Audin throughout the war.